 There is something about sounds and the art of listening that keeps its distance while it wraps us in the closeness of its intimacy.
 It is simultaneously outside and away from us, and inside and a part of us.
 As gifted listeners, we may contemplate it while being completely swayed by it.
 And in some strange and mystical way, we are led to ourselves again.

 Suddenly, all these sounds were me and I was them – until I was so present that we were all simultaneously connected and of each other, and yet all of us were unmistakably our own selves.
-I heard my happiness and my peace – and I realized that whatever I thought I had forgotten or lost, was back, and in fact, it had never left my heart.
-In that night and in that moment, I was enamoured by everything.
+I realized that whatever I thought I had forgotten or lost, was back, and in fact, it had never left my heart.
+In that night and in that moment, I was enamoured by everything; just like I’ve always been enamoured by everything since I was a little girl.
 I settled into the intimacy of it.
 I remembered: this is what my devoted sacred love life sounds like.
 I knew and felt deep in my soul that I was exactly where I needed to be.

 I don’t have to go to Positano to feel that way.
-Sometimes I forget how far I’ve come, and I allow the voices, expectations and projections of others to distract me from myself.
-Perhaps I don’t seem like I’ve come far enough in a particularly material way – but it is very far, in a way only I know.
-And in the times when I hear the laughter of my family, or go to the park to feed the squirrels, or allow myself some time to pour some tea, in a smaller cup, with a candle burning beside me – I settle into the quiet corner of my heart which tells me clearly, this is so perfect.
+And in the times when I hear the laughter of my family, or go to the park to feed the squirrels, or allow myself some time to pour some tea made from our rose petals and buds, in a smaller cup, with a vanilla candle burning beside me – I settle into the quiet corner of my heart which tells me clearly, this is so perfect.

 For more of my writings, browse through my Art of Love.

-If you value what I do, you can support me and my publication by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
-By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
-All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.
-And if you would like to work with me, visit my Sacred Offerings.
+If you value what I do, you can support me and my publication by sharing my articles and poems, buy my poetry books or donate some magic coins in my hat on Paypal.
+If you would like to work with me, visit my Offerings.